Gusthavok/MadPodRacing-enhanced-actor-critic/README.md

 # MadPodRacing-enhanced-actor-critic
-Considering the convergence (speed and optimality) faced during the usage of the actor critic method, I enhanced the method for better performances.
+Considering the convergence problems (speed and optimality) faced during the usage of the actor critic method, I tried something else.
+(Not working better)

 The idea is to add a ![predictor bloc](model-structure.png) in the actor-critic model.
 Thid predictor bloc will be trained for a long time on random exemple of the game and random actions.
 While the actors and critics version can evolve, the predictor will always remain the same.